lkrist01/text_summarization_document_classification/README.md

 This is a project work of Xccelerate Data Science Bootcamp Cohort 3.

-## Project work for Natural Language Processing:
+## Project work for Natural Language Processing

 1. Find a document and auto-summarize it.
 It can be a blog/news article/research paper.
 Use a machine based approach for this.